 Joining us as guest co-host this month (and sharing some great insights of her own) is Kate Terry, Head of Demand at Turtl.
 Kate gives her perspective on personalising content down to granular levels and in using analytics and insights to constantly update and improve content.

-We also have the joy of hearing from Claire Goodfellow, a junior copywriter at Radix, for the copywriting tip of the month.
+We also have the joy of hearing from Claire Goodfellow, a copywriter at Radix, for the copywriting tip of the month.
 Stay tuned to learn the secret to clear, concise sentences.

 You’ll find a full transcript of our podcast at the end of this post.